 Here rest the heroes of the "War of 1812" who won for Petersburg its title the "Cockade City of the Union."

 The "Cross of Jewels" was a gift from Mr. Tiffany and is above the west door.
 It bears the inscription: "Glory to God in the highest, and on earth, peace, good will to men.
 As the sun sinks behind these sparkling jewels, their colors change with the glowing sun, and it is truly a thing of beauty.

-During the period when the church was abandoned, with no windows, doors, or floor, and its side and roof covered with ivy, there was found written on the old white washed wall a poem that was simply signed "A Stranger".
-To view these wonderful words click on the link below.
+During the period when the church was abandoned, with no windows, doors, or floor, and its side and roof covered with ivy, there was found written on the old white washed wall words that were simply signed "A Stranger".

 There are many stories to be told about Blandford Church and Cemetery.
 Below you will find links to some of them.

 The Confederate flag as shown in the Ladies Memorial window above is believed to be the only stained glass Confederate flag ever made by the Tiffany Company.

 Among these buried near the church are a sixteen year old lieutenant; a forty-six year old father of five children; a fifty-three year old father buried beside his twenty-one year old son, who had been killed in 1862; a fifty-four year old deaf father, killed after the command to surrender, which he could not hear, who lies buried beside the grave, containing the remains of two of his sons lost a few months later; and a fifty-six year old widower, whose only daughter when she grew up to womanhood gave a large past of her life in promoting activities pertaining to the Confederacy.